 - What sound does that letter make?

 - What are some words that begin with that letter?

 - Notice and talk about how the letter looks.
 Does the letter have straight lines or curvy lines?

 Students can also mix the colored vinegar to make new colors turning this literacy experience into a fun science experiment!
 This activity would be fun for an Ooey Gooey Science Day!

 Some students will be very precise with where they squirt, while others will squirt like crazy to create massive letter volcanos!

 We did this activity outside but you can also do this activity inside in the sensory table.

-Learning about letter CAN be fun.
-Put the worksheets away and get students touching, feeling, manipulating, and LOVING letters!
+Learning about letters CAN be fun.
+Put the worksheets away and get students touching, feeling, manipulating and LOVING letters!
 My kiddos were talking and reflecting about their letter volcanoes for weeks.
 Parents even told me they were talking about it at home too.

 Want more hands on letter activities?
 Check out….